CESARBR/knot-fog-connector/README.md

 #### onDataRequested(cb): Promise&lt;Void&gt;

 Register a callback to handle data requests from the cloud.
+Called when a cloud application requests the last value of a device's sensor.

 ##### Argument